top of page

 Staying Calm and Avoiding Miscommunication

-Arguments can escalate quickly over text or during calls.
-Take breaks when needed, clarify meanings, and return to the conversation with a cool head.
+Arguments can escalate quickly over text or calls.
+Therefore, take breaks if needed.
+Clarify meanings and approach conversations with a calm mindset.

 Using Conflict as a Growth Tool

-Every disagreement is a chance to understand each other better.
-Focus on solutions, not blame.
-Celebrate each resolved conflict as progress.
+Every disagreement offers a chance for growth.
+Focus on solutions instead of blame.
+Celebrate each resolved conflict as progress in your relationship.

 When to Visit and How Often